 How to Help

 You Can Help reach our goal by building a family a new home for $1,500 US!
 Click on the link to visit our Gift Catalogue or click the image below.

-A 7-acre parcel of land just 300 feet from Haiti ARISE’s current main campus is our new South Campus property.
-Here is the site for ARISE Children’s Village, as well as a sports arena, primary and secondary school and will have the local church.
-Homes are being constructed as duplex apartments in a closed, safe community.
+The Children's Village sits on our new South Campus property, a 7-acre parcel of land just 300 feet from Haiti ARISE’s current main campus.
+The site will be completed with a sports arena, primary and secondary school and the local church.
+Six duplex units and 12 quadplex units are underway in a closed, safe community.
 A perimeter wall has been constructed around the property, a well has been drilled, and site plans have been developed.
-Construction of the first 2 of 6 children's home duplexes are complete.
+As of spring 2017, two families live in the first duplex with five children each.
+The second duplex will open later in 2017.
 Once all the duplex and quadplex homes are complete, there will be a total of 18 unit homes with the ability to house up to 144 children, each home with a house parent couple.

 The ARISE Children’s Village opened in January 2016, with policies/ procedures are being developed, a social worker hired to work on the development of these as well as conduct parent interviews and training.
 There is a selection criteria for choosing house parents to care for 5-8 children per home and ongoing training provided.
 Each home will function as a family, rather than an institutional orphanage.
 Employment will be provided on site for house parents in areas of maintenance, grounds keeping, etc. On the same campus site, the children will have access to education through our elementary and high school and be brought up in a loving, Christian environment through church programs.

 2. No children and unable to have their own OR only has one of their own children OR their children are already grown and living on their own.